 Finally, I eliminated any schools where the ACT or SAT was required.
 That left me with 36 schools where the test is either only recommended or neither required nor recommended.

 What kind of schools make the test-optional list?

 The majority of the list pretty much consists of small, Liberal Arts Colleges.
 There are six Master’s level schools but these are still small in size.
 Only two had more than 3,000 full-time undergraduates.

 All but three are located in the northeast or Midwest.
 Graduation rates range for 41% to 83% and the acceptance rate from 43% to 90%.

 Remember, these are just potential test optional colleges for merit aid.
 Some of them still have fairly high percentages of freshman taking non-federal loans or a high percentage of PLUS loans for their undergraduates.

 And these are not necessarily good options for students looking for need-based aid.
-Over half of them have an average net price of over $15,000 for students with a family income under $30,000.
-Four actually have averages over $20,000.
+Over two-thirds of them have an average net price of over $15,000 for students with a family income under $30,000.
+Seven actually have averages over $20,000.

 This list of test optional colleges for merit aid are meant to serve as options for people who are looking to expand their college list.
 If you’re interested in learning how to target colleges most likely to meet your needs, be sure to subscribe for access to more free college lists and resources.

 Best Bets for Test Optional Colleges for Merit Aid